Best practices to solve technical support issues in less time!

 - Enable logging for CData providers

 - Try an alternate form of connection string.
-Review provider docs and com
+Review provider docs and connection string examples

 - View Data Lake folders and files via Azure Storage Explorer